mbta/trike/README.md

 - Run the application:
   - When developing (`MIX_ENV=dev`), Trike will listen on port 8001 and proxy received messages into a fake Kinesis client that logs events to the console instead of sending them to AWS.
 The port can be changed with the environment variable `LISTEN_PORT`.
   - Run `mix run --no-halt` or `LISTEN_PORT=<some other port> mix run --no-halt`
+## Fake data
+Trike comes with a small tool, `fake_source`, for feeding it data over TCP for testing purposes.
+To use the tool:
+- Ensure the application is running: `mix run --no-halt`
+- Open a new terminal in the repository root
+- Run the tool: `mix fake_source [--trike-port port_number] [--good] [--bad]`
+  - By default, the tool assumes Trike is running on port 8001
+  - The `--good` option will send Trike canned OCS messages from `priv/ocs_data.csv`
+  - The `--bad` option will send Trike random bytes of data
+  - `--good` and `--bad` used together will alternate good messages with bad data sent every five seconds

 # Deployment
 Trike runs as a Windows service on the opstech3 server in the MBTA's data center.
 You will need [remote desktop access to opstech3](https://github.com/mbta/wiki/blob/master/devops/accessing-windows-servers.md) to deploy it.
 If you are not connected to the MBTA's network, you will need to join it using [the VPN](https://www.mbta.com/org/workfromhome).